jgarnierGit/web-music-library/README.md

 ![MusicBrainz positioning](./doc/guessing_position.jpg "MusicBrainz positioning")

-### Known limitation of auto-positioning
+### Known limitation while auto-positioning
  ----
- - While using the geolocalizer, you may encounter weird positioning at first sight, because the point computation is made from the center of mass of the whole country. i.e, for France auto-location always creates a point near Marocco in the ocean.
-This is because of French Guiana which is part of the country geometry.
+ - When using the geolocator, you may encounter weird positioning at first sight, as the points are calculated from the center of mass of the whole country. i.e, for France, the auto-localizer always creates a point near Morocco in the ocean because this is the center of mass of France, French Guiana and Corsica.

     - ![Manual positioning](./doc/manual_editing_position.jpg "Manual positioning")